lnkn/blog/src/pages/post-9-recipe-Gingerbread_Bundt_Cake/index.md

 ---
-title: Gingerbread Bundt Cake with Maple Glaze description : •	These cinnamon and sugar cookies are just what you need!
-This easy recipe is quick and makes just the softest cookies.
-I hope you love them!
+title: Gingerbread Bundt Cake with Maple Glaze description : I loved bringing this cake to my holiday party and I am sure it will be a hit at your next gathering!
 date: '2018-12-22'
 image: GingerbreadBundtCake.jpeg
 lead: This beauty is just asking to be baked.